fbpx

 Package details

-• 8-10 (standard) or 12-14 (intensive) weeks of support and coaching from an expert who’s been where you are.
+• Support and coaching from an expert who’s been where you are.

 • Structured, yet flexible programme with a personalised plan that will help you stay on track and achieve your goals.